open-rmf/rmf/README.md

 The OpenRMF platform for multi-fleet robot management.

 ---
-## Install ROS 2 Galactic
+## Install ROS 2 Humble

-First, please follow the installation instructions for ROS 2 Galactic.
+First, please follow the installation instructions for ROS 2 Humble.
-If you are on an Ubuntu 20.04 LTS machine (as recommended), [here is the binary install page for ROS 2 Galactic on Ubuntu 20.04](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html).
+If you are on an Ubuntu 22.04 LTS machine (as recommended), [here is the binary install page for ROS 2 Humble on Ubuntu 22.04](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).

 ## Setup Gazebo repositories